The History of Kryptonite

 Superman Returns (2006)

 Jadarite was found in a drill core from the Jadar Basin of Loznica, Serbia, in December 2004.
 The compound was identified by minerologists at the London Natural History Museum in late 2006.
 Dr. Christopher J. Stanley discovered the kryptonite coincidence while searching the formula on the internet.
-Jadarite is a dull white color and it does not exhibit any odd behavior on life from Earth.
+Jadarite is a dull white color and does not exhibit any odd behavior on life from Earth.

 -